The main WCB-Alberta website and its online applications use

 If the worker’s shift cycle does not repeat, set the shift cycle as “7 on 0 off” and average the regular number of hours per week.

-Enter the Section 61 layoff date.
+Enter the Section 61 layoff date into the Return-to-Work screen.

-Enter the worker's Section 61 employment and earnings information into eCO and set the Section 61 rate.
+However, if the Sec 61 weekly rate will be higher than the Sec 56 (plus any appliable COLA’s) weekly rate in effect for the same effective date, enter the worker's Section 61 employment and earnings information into eCO and set the Section 61 rate.

 If applicable, enter the number of unpaid days in the "number of days excluded" field in eCO to pro-rate the earnings according to the number of days worked.